 Makes people write this.

 - Hair-Raising Hare:

-, young girls whose limbs detach and become carnivorous rabbits if exposed to moonlight apparently the doing of their "king", who "consummates" their marriage by killing them when they have their periods
+- SCP-1284, young girls whose limbs detach and become carnivorous rabbits if exposed to moonlight (which is apparently the doing of their "king", who "consummates" their marriage by killing them when they have their periods).

-, rabbits who turn into human hunters who hunt rabbits during the full moon.
-SCP-1818
+- SCP-1282, rabbits who turn into human hunters who hunt rabbits during the full moon.

-, a manifestation of a living-dead rabbit on a certain company's airplanes (no moonlight necessary) and whatever's doing it is forgetting how its "thing" is supposed to go
+- SCP-1818, a manifestation of a living-dead rabbit on a certain company's airplanes (no moonlight necessary) and whatever's doing it is forgetting how its "thing" is supposed to go.

 - Harmless Villain:

 - SCP-1370, no matter what he promises to do to you.

 - SCP-705.
 There's only so much five ounces of Play-Doh can hope to accomplish, no matter how accurately it can replicate a functioning army.